 Or feel guilty about how much food you eat, or generally engage in anything associated with self-body-shaming.
 There's this weird standard imposed on women where we're supposed to be "cool" enough to eat a sh*t-ton of food when "appropriate" while maintaining a body that doesn't show an extra pound of fat, and Thanksgiving is a day when this rears it's horrible head especially high.

-The fact is, woman struggle with eating disorders and body image issues far more than men, and Thanksgiving — a holiday largely centered around the consumption of lots o' food, eating in front of many people — can be a massively triggering day for so many people.
+woman struggle with eating disorders and body image issues far more than men, and Thanksgiving — a holiday largely centered around the consumption of lots o' food, eating in front of many people — can be a massively triggering day for so many people.
 This is kinda the one day of the year where not eating a lot of food is seen as something to be embarrassed by.
 There's typically very little consideration for the fact that a lot of women have a very hard time going buckwild on the pie table because they're shamed for their bodies and eating habits on every other day of the year (and then, of course, they're called out and questioned on Thanksgiving if they don't gorge themselves).

 All of this messy stuff considered, not only can you strive to not make apologies for your food consumption or your body on Thanksgiving, but to make your dinner a safe, shame-free place for everyone, no matter how much they eat, or what they eat.